mattss/emacs.d/README.rst

 This Emacs_ setup assumes Emacs 24 or higher.

-Cask_  is used for installation and continuous configuration.

-Cask_ can be installed via your systems' normal package management tool.
+Cask_  is used for installation and continuous configuration, and can be installed via your systems' normal package management tool.

 Installation